Churchyards,memorials, noticeboards & trees

 A churchyard is a highly visible symbol of the Christian faith.
 Their appearance and condition says much about the church to which they belong.
 They can be places of quiet and reflection with wildlife habitats and ancient and distinctive trees.
 They hold the collective ancient and modern memory of the parish and above all, they are places to grieve, to mourn and to contemplate.

-The message at all Church of England funerals, wherever they happen, is one of hope.
-Although there is sadness because someone you know and love has died, in every Church of England funeral there will also be a message of hope in life after death.
+The message at all Church of England funerals is one of hope.
+Although there is sadness because someone you know and love has died, every Church of England funeral contains the message of hope in life after death.
 Each person is unique – in personality and in life experience.
 A Church of England funeral allows you to give thanks for the unique person you knew and loved in a way that gives comfort and hope.
 Help to arrange a funeral, cope with bereavement and more can be found on the Church of England's Here for Everyone website